Customer Experience Strategy

 Should we choose one model for all support functions?

-What makes a build-vs-buy calculator decision-ready?
+What makes a build-vs-buy calculator credible?

-How often should we revisit the model decision?
+How often should we revisit the model?

 Next Step